aviupadhyayula/wbl/README.md

 ## create_variant.py

 Enables mass editing of a Dialogflow agent's dialog via an Excel spreadsheet.
-Works by using a generated route map to parse changes to an agent's fulfillments and then uploading the new "variant" as a new agent.
+Works by using a route map (see `map_routes.py`) to parse changes to an agent's fulfillments; then uploads the generated "variant" as a new Dialogflow agent.

 ### To use:
 - Run `map_routes.py` on an existing agent.